TREVOR MATTEA

 PicturePhoto from Coyote Hills Regional Park

-As part of this field trip, students attended a docent-led discussion about Ohlone life before reenacting daily routines and games and describing how the Ohlone adapted to their natural environment.
+As part of this field trip, students participated in a docent-led discussion about Ohlone life, then reenacted daily routines and games, and described how the Ohlone adapted to their natural environment.

 This field trip was originally designed to accompany the following California Content Standards for Grade 3 Continuity and Change: